Motivation for Online Learners:

 Competence is also a factor, since when people feel that they are efficient at tasks that are valued by a group, this supports the internalization of extrinsically motivated activities.

-Finally, autonomy is critical, and must be supported by external regulation.
-Individuals need to understand the meaning of tasks, and synthesize that with their own values and goals.
+Finally, autonomy is critical and must be supported by external regulation.
+Individuals need to understand the meaning of tasks and synthesize them with their own values and goals.

 The Application of Theory in Online Course Design

 Based upon the theory, I developed a checklist to ensure that all MisterBee courses are highly engaging and this has drastically reduced drop-out rates across the board.
 These key elements support ideas researched elsewhere ( see What is the importance of social presence in fostering deep learning?).